alex-filgueira/Self-Driving-Car-Engineer---Udacity/P2-CarND_Advanced-Lane-lines/writeup.md

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

 I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result in ./CarND-Advanced-Lane-Lines/output_images/undistorted_calibration2.jpg
+I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result in:

+"Undistorted calibration image"
+![alt text][image7]

 ### Pipeline (single images)

 #### 1. Provide an example of a distortion-corrected image.

-To demonstrate this step, I will describe how I apply the distortion correction, you can see some images in ./CarND-Advanced-Lane-Lines/undistorted_images/
+To demonstrate this step, I will describe how I apply the distortion correction, you can see some images in ![alt text][./CarND-Advanced-Lane-Lines/undistorted_images/]

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used the HLS model.
 I filtered for S using the threshol:(170, 255).
 Also I filtered the image using gradient magnitude thresholds like (20,100), all in X.
-I used a combination of color and gradient thresholds to generate a binary image, you can see a example ./CarND-Advanced-Lane-Lines/combined.png
+I used a combination of color and gradient thresholds to generate a binary image, you can see a example.
+![alt text][image3]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.